Adding Accelerated Mobile Pages to your site is a great way to “AMPlify” your apartment SEO strategy.

 Step 4: Clear Up Apartment SEO Meta-Date Issues by Using the “Glue from Yoast” Plugin

 The AMP plugin is great for creating AMPlified versions of your site pages.
-But it does leave room for meta data errors.
-Most notably, the plugin can cause problems with your cannonical tags.
+But it does leave room for metadata errors.
+Most notably, the plugin can cause problems with your canonical tags.
 This can create duplicate content issues, and that’s bad for your apartment SEO strategy.
 Thankfully, Yoast has created a plugin that fixes these errors.
-To install it, repeat the Step 2 but search for “Glue for Yoast SEO & AMP.”
+To install it, repeat Step 2 but search for “Glue for Yoast SEO & AMP.”
 (You’ll also need the normal Yoast Plugin for this to work.)

 Step 5: Customize the Appearance of Your AMP-Enabled URLs

 You may have noticed during Step 3 that your AMP URLs look different than your normal pages.
 To fix this, the Glue plugin also allows you to customize things like color schemes and fonts.
 You can access the customization screen by hovering over the SEO button in WordPress.
 From there, select AMP, and then click the Design tab in the Yoast plugin screen.

 You’ve successfully added Accelerated Mobile Pages to your site.
 Now all you have left to do is sit back and enjoy all those sweet, sweet organic clicks and conversions!